28 PhD Viva Questions Your Examiners Will Ask

 The viva is a thinking test, not a memory test.
 Your examiners are not waiting for you to recite a passage from chapter four.
 They want to see how you reason about your own work in real time, how you handle a challenge, how you change your mind when a better idea is put in front of you.
 That shift in framing changes everything about how you prepare.

-We asked Professor Peter Smith, who has supervised more than 60 PhD and professional doctorate students and examined a further 50, to compile the questions he has asked most often across those vivas.
+We asked Professor Peter Smith to compile the questions he has asked most often.
+He has supervised more than 60 PhD and professional doctorate students and examined a further 50.
 What follows are 50+ real questions, grouped by category, with guidance on what each one is really testing and how to prepare.

 Key takeaways: According to Professor Peter Smith, PhD viva questions fall into nine predictable categories: opening questions, research foundations, literature, methodology, ethics and positionality, decisions and choices, findings and contribution, evaluation and limitations, and future work.
 Most examiners draw from the same pool of questions.
 Preparation means practising your thinking out loud, not memorising scripts.
 Below are 52 of the most common questions, with what each one tests and how to prepare.